Exploring neutrino interactions in light of present and upcoming galaxy surveys: Results and analysis

 As pointed out in previous studies \cite{Kreisch:2019yzn,Kreisch:2022zxp,Camarena:2023cku,He:2023oke}, in the strongly interacting (SI) mode of self-interacting model, the changes in the CMB anisotropy and galaxy power spectra can be absorbed into modifications of the primordial scalar power spectra, specifically a decrease in the amplitude $A_s$ and the spectral index $n_s$ \cite{Kreisch:2019yzn,Kreisch:2022zxp,Camarena:2023cku}.
 These strong degeneracies are absent in our analysis for $n_{\rm int}=4$ and $5$ respectively due to the modeling of the interactions, as we did not consider the explicit momentum dependencies of the interaction cross section in the Boltzmann hierarchy equations.
 Essentially our model corresponds to the moderately interacting (MI) mode in the self-interacting neutrino models.
 The error from this assumption is negligible for the purposes of our analysis, as noted in \cite{Oldengott:2017fhy}.
 Although for $n_{\rm int}=3$ model, $\Gamma_\nu/H(z)$ is almost constant throughout the evolution and as a result neutrinos decouple comparatively at late time modifying $A_s, \, n_s$ which implies the degeneracy as obtained in Fig~\ref{fig:combined_analysis}.

 Furthermore, Fig.~\ref{fig:2d_posterior_all_nint} shows a comparison of the full posterior probability distribution with $1\sigma$ and $2\sigma$ uncertainty of all the parameters under consideration, for three different cases of interaction under consideration, using Planck + BAO +FS dataset.
 The contours in blue, green and red respectively represent the models with $n_{\rm int} =3,\, 4$ and $5$.
-As mentioned earlier, it is important to note that the $n_{\rm int}=5$ model effectively maps to the moderately interacting (MI) mode studied in \cite{Camarena:2023cku,Camarena:2024zck}\footnote{Note that for $n_{\rm int}=5$, a recent study \cite{Camarena:2024zck} reports a lack of concordance between CMB and galaxy FS data for both moderately interacting (MI) and strongly interacting (SI) modes.}.
+As mentioned earlier, it is important to note that the $n_{\rm int}=5$ model effectively maps to the moderately interacting (MI) mode studied in \cite{Camarena:2023cku,Camarena:2024zck}\footnote{The interaction strength obtained in our analysis closely lies within the range obtained in \cite{Camarena:2023cku}.
+That's why we are referring it as moderately interacting mode.}.

 It is crucial to investigate the impact on cosmological parameters other than the interaction redshift, $z_{\rm int}$, when incorporating full shape data.
 As demonstrated in \cite{Ivanov:2019hqk}, the geometrical measurements of BAO provide nearly equivalent information to the broadband shape data in the context of BOSS DR12 dataset.
 Consequently, we obtain comparable constraints on the cosmological parameters with including shape information from FS data.
 Important point to notice in all of these cases is that, since FS data is insensitive to the optical depth and sum of neutrino mass, including this dataset on top of BAO loosens the constraint on $\tau$ slightly (within $1\sigma$) and for sum of neutrino mass (within $2\sigma$).
 Although for $n_{\rm int}=3$ model, the degeneracies between the parameters have already been identified in \cite{Taule:2022jrz}, here our analysis with FS data show identical degeneracies with slight improvements.
 The key constraint of interest, the interaction redshift, is provided separately in Eq.~\ref{eq:bounds_fs}.
 The constraints on $z_{\rm int}$ from Planck+BAO+FS dataset at 95\% C.L., are as follows: